cat-haines/imp-cli/README.md

 This Command Line Interface wraps the [imp-api npm package](https://github.com/matt-haines/imp-api) which is itself a wrapper for the [Electric Imp Build API](http://electricimp.com/docs/buildapi).

 # Installation
 First download or `git clone` this repository and cd into the folder from your favorite command prompt.
-Then install globally with npm
+Then install globally with npm.

 ```
 npm install -g
 ```

 # Usage
 After installation, the `imp` program will be available from your command prompt.